AKloc/BookNotes/Debugging Teams.md

 	- Trust
 	- Respect
 - "Projects always outlast people."
 Playing the social "game" isn't a bad idea.
+- Be open to being influenced, or you'll become the person everyone navigates around / avoids.
+-

 **What can I do with this?**
 - What actions am I going to take based on this book, if any?